bwohlberg/sporco/examples/scripts/csc/index.rst

 cbpdn_clr_cd.py
   Convolutional sparse coding of a colour image with a colour dictionary

+cbpdn_fista_clr.py
+  Convolutional sparse coding of a colour image with a colour dictionary (FISTA solver)

 cbpdn_clr_gd.py
   Convolutional sparse coding of a colour image with a greyscale dictionary